 Consuming balanced meals at consistent times helps our bodies develop biological rhythms.
 For example, eating breakfast at the same time every day will prime your body to wake up to eat.
 A family dinner in the evening will signal to the body that bedtime is near.
 Avoid giving kids caffeinated foods and beverages like chocolate and pop.

-Kids are sleep deprived and it’s affecting their development Encourage your kid to fall asleep on their own.
+Encourage your kid to fall asleep on their own.
 This doesn’t mean you can’t be there for the bedtime routine, but your kid should go from the state of being awake to drowsy to asleep without you cuddling, rocking, singing or even lying next to them.
 This way, when they are at a light sleep stage, they won’t need that cue to drift back into a deep sleep.